How to Win a Soccer Game Using Winning Soccer Strategies

 If the ball is won back by your team, midfielders should quickly position themselves properly to receive a pass from their defenders to prevent them from coming under pressure.

-In practical terms, this means that defenders should dribble the ball along the outside of the field and pass it to a midfielder along the sideline that they are on, unless they have no pressure and can easily pass the ball to an open player in another part of the field.
+In practical terms, this means that defenders should dribble the ball along the outside of the field and pass it to a midfielder along the sideline that they are on unless they have no pressure and can easily pass the ball to an open player in another part of the field, such as a center midfielder.
 Using the outside of the field to move the ball out of the defensive zone may result in the ball going out of bounds.
 However, giving the other team a throw-in from the sideline is a much better play than giving the ball up in front of your own goal and providing the other team a good scoring opportunity.

 Kick and Run Will Win Games, But at a High Cost To Players’ Development